Whooping cough

 Antibiotics for prevention

-To help prevent the spread of whooping cough, doctors may ask people who’ve been in contact with whooping cough to take antibiotics even if they don’t have symptoms.
+To help prevent the spread of whooping cough, doctors may ask people who’ve been in close contact with whooping cough to take antibiotics even if they don’t have symptoms.
+Close contact means living in the same house or staying overnight in the same room as someone with whooping cough.
 This is most likely for:

 • babies who haven’t had all their vaccinations yet